Ishygit/CryptoCPP/README.md

 ﻿# CryptoCPP
-This is a CryptoApp C++ version
+This is a CryptoApp C++ version.

+To ensure it runs, we'll make sure you have a good file structure as it is important in C++.
-Ensure a proper file structure to make sure it runs Below is a structure you can adopt:
+Below is a structure you can adopt:
 CryptoApp/
 ├── src/